DestinyRoseMurphy/DestinyRoseMurphy.github.io/_posts/2017-10-19-Things-I-Kept.md

 * Specifically within the bathroom I should cement my knowledge of hair and makeup products.
 These things can affect my confidence a lot during the day, and I'm currently blundering through them.
 * Should upgrade from plastic to glass for kitchen items like Tupperware and pitchers.
 * Does the kind of soap I use for things like dishes and laundry matter?
 I feel like it might but don't know, so that needs researching.
+* I've got way too many things in my desk.
+Really need to cull that down.

 ## <a name="Everyday"></a> <a name="Backpack"></a> Everyday Carry - My Backpack